jeromecy/thesis/readme.md

 # DESCRIPTION

 This repository stores all chapters of my doctorate thesis.

-# Uptodate.
+# Uptodate
 The soft copy is done.
-Don't want to read it any more. :)
+21/Dec/2017 is the submission day.